 Disclaimer: This post isn’t a complete or technically rigorous explanation of UTF-8 decoding.
 It’s more of a “here’s how I started to wrap my head around it” kind of thing.
 The Lua code is intentionally simplified — it skips over edge cases like invalid byte sequences, overlong encodings, and error handling.
 If you’re looking for a formal spec, check out RFC 3629 or the Unicode Standard.

-The line feed should be there, but the systems are not greatly tested, and I didn’t want to break something accidentally.
-It’s old code, and the system’s possibly fragile, so I ran truncate -s -1 file_name, removing the last byte from the file, and merged my changes without the added line feed.
-This is what sent me down the rabbit hole of how character encoding/decoding works more than I understood already.
+The line feed should be there, and I found most IDEs add it transparently to the user.
+But, because the systems I was working on are not greatly tested, and I didn’t want to break something accidentally, I ran truncate -s -1 file_name, removing the last byte from the file, merged my changes, and moved on.

 I watched a video here: YouTube